NeurophysVis/SpectraVis/README.md

 + compare between different subjects.
 + examine only within- or between-brain area connections
 + switch between multiple network views for better understanding of the network structure

-See [this](http://ericdeno.com/research/SpectraVis/) for an example of SpectraVis in action.

 ## Installation
 To install SpectraVis, download the latest release: